-As an Intergovernmental Organization (IGO), CERN is funded primarily through contributions from its twenty-one Member States, Associate Member States, and one Candidate for Accession to Membership.
+As an Intergovernmental Organization (IGO), CERN is funded primarily through contributions from its twenty-two Member States, Associate Member States, and one Candidate for Accession to Membership.
 Accordingly, as is standard for IGOs, CERN recruits its Staff Members, most of its Fellows and the participants in its Student Programmes from nationals of these countries.

 |Austria||Belgium||Bulgaria||the Czech Republic||Denmark|